Lander (spacecraft): Mars

-In the 1970s, the US planned the Voyager-Mars mission.
-This would have consisted of two orbiters & two landers, launched by a single Saturn V rocket, but the mission was cancelled.

 Mars 96 was the first complex post-Soviet Russian mission with an orbiter, lander, penetrators.
 Planned for 1996, it failed at launch.
 A planned repeat of this mission, Mars 98, was cancelled due to lack of funding.

-The U.S. Mars Pathfinder was launched in December 1996 and released the first acting rover on Mars, named Sojourner, in July 1997.
-It failed in September 1997, probably due to electronics failure caused by the cold temperatures.
-Mars Pathfinder was part of the canceled Mars Environmental Survey program with a set of 16 landers planned for 1999–2009.
+The U.S. Mars Pathfinder was launched in December 1996 and released the first acting rover on Mars, Sojourner, in July 1997.
+It worked until September 1997.

 The Mars Polar Lander ceased communication on 3 December 1999 prior to reaching the surface and is presumed to have crashed.

 The European Beagle 2 lander deployed successfully from the Mars Express spacecraft but the signal confirming a landing which should have come on 25 December 2003 was not received.
 No communication was ever established and Beagle 2 was declared lost on 6 February 2004.
 The proposed 2009 British Beagle 3 lander mission to search for life, past or present, was not adopted.

-The French/ESA NetLander mission for 2007 or 2009, with an orbiter and 4 landers, was canceled because it was too expensive.
-Its successor, a multi-lander mission for 2011–2019 called Mars MetNet, was not adopted by the ESA.

 The American Mars Exploration Rovers Spirit and Opportunity were launched in June and July 2003.
 They reached the Martian surface in January 2004 using landers featuring airbags and parachutes to soften impact.
 Spirit ceased functioning in 2010, more than five years past its design lifetime.
-As of 13 February 2017, Opportunity was declared effectively dead, having exceeded its three-month design lifetime by well over a decade.
+As of 13 February 2019, Opportunity was declared effectively dead, having exceeded its three-month design lifetime by well over a decade.

 The U.S. spacecraft Phoenix successfully achieved soft landing on the surface of Mars on 25 May 2008, using a combination of parachutes and rocket descent engines.

-Mars Science Laboratory, which carried the rover Curiosity, was successfully launched by NASA on 26 November 2011.
+Mars Science Laboratory, which carried the rover Curiosity, was launched by NASA on 26 November 2011.
 It landed in the Aeolis Palus region of Gale Crater on Mars on 6 August 2012.